 2. Elevate Your Head

-3. Warm Compress (After 1 Week)
+3. Warm Compress (After One Week)

-One week after surgery, switch from cold to warm compresses.
-Warm compresses help dilate blood vessels, allowing your body to absorb accumulated fluids in swollen tissues more effectively.
-Heat also assists in dispersing coagulated blood, helping bruises fade more quickly.
-However, avoid applying excessive heat, as this can cause skin burns.
-If you notice increased swelling after using warm compresses, discontinue use immediately.
+Approximately one week after surgery, you may switch from cold to warm compresses.
+Warm compresses help dilate blood vessels, allowing the body to reabsorb accumulated fluid more efficiently.
+Heat also aids in breaking down clotted blood, helping bruises fade more quickly.

-4. Diet to Reduce Swelling
+4. Diet to Help Reduce Swelling

 For further information or Booking..